 Sometimes genetic testing

-Before birth, doctors are sometimes able to diagnose these defects during routine ultrasound Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more testing that is recommended for all expectant mothers.
+Before birth, doctors are sometimes able to diagnose these defects during routine ultrasound Ultrasonography Prenatal testing for genetic disorders and birth defects involves testing a pregnant woman or fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including... read more testing that is recommended for all expectant mothers.

 After birth, doctors typically take x-rays and may do other imaging tests to determine which bones are affected.